- Building Permits

 Outdoor Retail Display Permit

-Any person wanting to display merchandise for sale outdoors must obtain a permit.
+Any person wanting to display merchandise for sale outdoors must submit an Outdoor Display Permit application and obtain an approved permit.
 The building inspector will inspect the display area.
 The initial and annual renewal fee for this permit is $25.
 Permits may be used for annual, seasonal, or temporary display.

 An application for a sign permit must be accompanied with a completed Building Permit Application, two sets of Plat of Survey for ground signs, or Building Elevation Drawings for wall signs, two sets of sign drawings, and any other pertinent information (see Sign Regulations for details).